ciderapp/Cider-Docs/compilation/compiling-on-macos-beta.md

 git clone https://github.com/ciderapp/Cider.git
 ```

-**Optionally**, if you'd like to use the **Development** branch of Cider to test upcoming features switch your branch by moving your terminal into the directory and using git to checkout the branch by entering the following commands&#x20;
+**Optionally**, if you'd like to use the **Main** branch of Cider to test upcoming features switch your branch by moving your terminal into the directory and using git to checkout the branch by entering the following commands&#x20;

 ```
 cd Cider/